+'''

 #notes label(help) blueprint set walkthrough

 This is the help text for the blueprint set

 contained in this file

+First, make sure that you embark in...

-More info here... '''
+'''

-The quotes around the #meta modeline allow newlines in a single cell's text.
+The #meta blueprint is all squashed into a single spreadsheet cell, using embedded newlines.
 Each line of the #notes "blueprint", however, is in a separate cell, allowing for much easier viewing and editing.